-Our lead testers assessed these approach shoes on the Tuolumne SAR site scrambling in the High Sierra, bouldering, and trad and sport climbing in Bishop, Lake Tahoe, and numerous other California, Nevada, and Utah climbing adventures.
+Our lead testers assessed these approach shoes scrambling in the High Sierra, bouldering, and trad and sport climbing in Bishop, Lake Tahoe, Boulder, and numerous other California, Nevada, Utah, and Colorado climbing adventures.

-Walking, walking, walking to the crag, through the mountains down the scree fields with light packs for scrambling or heavy packs for search and rescue missions.
-We made careful note of instability, sore arches, rocks entering around the cuff.
+We walked, hiked, and slogged to crags and through alpine valleys with light packs for climbing or heavy packs for search and rescue missions.
+We made careful note of instability, sore arches, and rocks entering around the cuff.
 If your feet already hurt before you get to the climb, putting them in climbing shoes isn't going to make them feel any better.

 Standing in aiders isn't comfortable.
 That's why aid climbers spend most of their time in supportive approach shoes and only occasionally dawn a pair of actual climbing shoes.
-To assess support, we stood in aiders, did a little jugging, and stood around in slings at the crag.
+To assess support, we stood in aiders, jumared up fixed ropes, and stood around in slings at the crag.
 Generally, a stiffer shoe is more supportive and comfortable for standing in slings.

 Weight & Packability

 The easiest and most objective of our metrics is determined by first weighing each pair of shoes and then climbing around with them clipped to our harnesses.
 Models with an easy attachment for a carabiner scored more points in this field, and lighter pairs scored better than heavier pairs.
 We also measure how small each shoe packs down for carrying inside a pack.

 After spending weeks and sometimes months in each pair of shoes, we assessed how normal wear and tear affected different components of each shoe.
 We look for sole rubber wearing thin or delaminating from the midsole, upper fabric developing tears or holes, and lace eyelets blowing out from repeated tension.
 We speak with other users and look for common durability problems, and try to replicate these issues with the products we test.